 Cost of living

-This is currently about 70% of the current cost of living in the UK.
+This is currently 6.69% lower than the current cost of living in the UK (June 2017).
 It is much cheaper to live there.
 Houses and apartments are also much cheaper - just check our listings.

 You don't have to ski !
 But if you do, there are thousands of ski lifts and it is a great place to pass the winter.
 Otherwise there is plenty of walking, riding, golf and also culture which is frequently absent in the sterile developments of coastal Spain.